Rustedtime/big-yikes/README.md

 This bot was made for some friends and is useful for tracking how problematic certain users are in a discord server.

+This is very much a work in progress and I am new to Ruby so advice and suggestions are appreciated.

 Commands:
 !yikes (username) (amount)
   This command will give a user a certain amount of "yikes" and defaults to 1 if no value is specified.
 The bot will then anounce to the server the amount of yikes given.
 Only a member with the role "Yikelord" can use this command.